Virgin Lands campaign

-Hundreds of thousands of young volunteers settled and farmed areas of Western Siberia and Northern Kazakhstan and considerably changed its demographics.
+Hundreds of thousands of young volunteers settled and farmed areas of southern Western Siberia and northern Kazakhstan, which was known as the "Grey Klin", "Grey Klyn", or "Grey Ukraine", and considerably changed its demographics.
 While the scheme was initially successful, later the output decreased considerably, and the campaign led to an environmental disaster for Kazakhstan steppe due to significant soil erosion.

 History

 In September 1953 a Central Committee group – composed of Khrushchev, two aides, two Pravda editors, and one agricultural specialist – met to determine the severity of the agricultural crisis in the Soviet Union.
+Previously, the Soviet Union endured a famine during the early 1930s.
 Earlier in 1953, Georgy Malenkov had received credit for introducing reforms to solve the agricultural problem in the country, including increasing the procurement prices the state paid for collective-farm deliveries, reducing taxes, and encouraging individual peasant plots.
 Khrushchev, irritated that Malenkov had received credit for agricultural reform, introduced his own agricultural plan.
 Khrushchev's plan both expanded the reforms that Malenkov had begun and proposed the plowing and cultivation of 13 million hectares (130,000 km^{2}) of previously uncultivated land by 1956.
 Targeted lands included areas on the right bank of the Volga, in the northern Caucasus, in Western Siberia, and in Northern Kazakhstan.
 The First Secretary of the Kazakh Communist Party at the time of Khrushchev's announcement, Zhumabay Shayakhmetov, played down the potential yields of the virgin lands in Kazakhstan: he did not want Kazakh land under Russian control.

 Molotov, Malenkov, Kaganovich and other leading CPSU members expressed opposition to the Virgin Lands campaign.
 Many saw the plan as not economically or logistically feasible.
 Malenkov preferred initiatives to make the land already under cultivation more productive, but Khrushchev insisted on bringing huge amounts of new land under cultivation as the only way to get a major increase in crop yields in a short amount of time.